readthedocs/sphinx-autoapi/docs/reference/config.rst

 	docstring is empty and the class defines a ``__new__`` with a docstring, the ``__new__`` docstring is used instead of the ``__init__`` docstring.

+.. confval:: autoapi_python_use_implicit_namespaces

+	Default: ``False``

+	Wether to consider all directories as root of namespace.
+	This changes the package detection behaviour to be compatible with PEP420.

 Events
 ~~~~~~